KaelHS/KaelHS/README.md

-- 💾 I’m currently working as FullStack Web Developer at Rissi Contabilidade.
+- 💾 I’m currently working as FullStack Web Developer.

 - 💻 I’m always learning about web development and improving my skills in ReactJS (NextJS ❤) and NodeJS.